18 and Life

 In April 2015, Skid Row released a new version of the song with then-lead vocalist Tony Harnell.

 Theme

 The title of the song alludes to its subject, 18-year-old Ricky, receiving a sentence of life imprisonment for the murder of another teen.
 The song paints Ricky's youth as his undoing.
-It was believed for a long time that guitarist Dave Sabo got the idea from a newspaper article about an 18-year-old named Ricky who was sentenced to life imprisonment for killing his friend with a gun, that due to alcohol, he most likely guessed was not loaded.
+It was believed for a long time that guitarist Dave Sabo got the idea from a newspaper article about an 18-year-old named Ricky who was sentenced to life imprisonment for killing his friend with a gun that, due to alcohol, he most likely guessed was not loaded.
 However, in an interview with the Professor of Rock, Sabo states that the original inspiration was his brother Rick's life after coming home from Vietnam.
 The writing process eventually led the song to being about an accidental murder.
 The music video also alludes to this.

+Critical reception

+Pan-European magazine Music & Media described single as "a dramatic hard rock ballad complete with raw vocals and spicy guitars" and left a verdict: "Powerful stuff."